 South Carolina is located in the Deep South of the United States.
 It shares its borders with Georgia to the south, North Carolina to the north, and Atlantic Ocean to the east.
 The coastline of the state has many salt marshes and estuaries and has a huge number of Carolina bays.
+This area is also prone to earthquakes.
+The state also has many Sandhills regions, mostly located west of the coastal plain.

 South Carolina can be divided into three geographic regions: